Sakura Time in Istanbul

 What Does Sakura Mean?

-Is Sakura Grow in Turkey?
+Does Sakura Grow in Turkey?

-Is Sakura’s Flower Eaten?
+Is Sakura’s Flower or Fruit Edible?

-Interesting Facts About Sakura
+Interesting Information About Sakura

 - Sakura is also used as a female name.
 It is also a very popular name in Japan.